-In alignment with the Commonwealth of Kentucky's comprehensive approach to resilient recovery from 2021 Severe Storms, Flooding, Landslides, and Mudslides (DR-4595)1 and 2021 Severe Storms, Straight-line Winds, Flooding, and Tornadoes (DR-4630),2 the Commonwealth is launching the Community Development Block Grant-Disaster Recovery (CDBG-DR) Public Infrastructure and Stormwater Management Program (PISM) to support communities in replacing and rebuilding what was damaged or lost during the disaster events, as well as implement mitigation measures.
-PISM will award competitive grants to impacted jurisdictions throughout the Commonwealth to complete recovery activities, including improvements to community water and sewer systems and mitigation activities, such as stormwater management systems, both engineered and nature-based.
+In alignment with the Commonwealth of Kentucky's comprehensive approach to resilient recovery from the 2021 and 2022 severe storms the Commonwealth of Kentucky is incorporating 2021 and 2022 program requirements into one policy for the Community Development Block Grant-Disaster Recovery (CDBG-DR) Public Infrastructure and Stormwater Management Program (PISM) to support communities in replacing and rebuilding what was damaged or lost during the disaster events, as well as implement mitigation measures.
+PISM will award competitive grants to impacted jurisdictions throughout the Commonwealth to complete recovery activities, including improvements to public infrastructure like community water and sewer systems, site improvement like debris removal as well as mitigation activities, such as stormwater management systems, both engineered and nature based.